 Their argument about dependency is so deeply flawed one can only imagine they actually believe it.

 It would be almost funny if it wasn’t so damn sad.
 Tennessee is in bad shape.
-We have a rural health care crisis raging on, but instead of expanding medicaid and covering 300,000 Tennesseans while helping to fight the opioid crisis that’s ravaging our state, and keeping the lights on in some of these rural hospitals that are closing unnecessarily – mostly in non-expansion states – the Beacon center is lying to themselves about the uselessness of percentages and pretending we don’t rely far more on the federal government to survive than we do.
+We have a rural health care crisis raging on.
+Health care and mental health access are hard to get right now in the state.
+If rumors are to be believed, some residents of the state are even seeking out Arkansas marijuana dispensaries to help them with their symptoms because it is easier for them to access than what we currently have in the state.
+Whether it be ointments, creams or oils.
+Especially some of the white label products such as White Label CBD Gummies.
+Nobody should be traveling out of state, be on a waiting list, or spending a large part of their income on access to ordinary healthcare. we should be doing more to help them.
+But instead of expanding medicaid and covering 300,000 Tennesseans while helping to fight the opioid crisis that’s ravaging our state with access to the sour patch kids strain of medical marijuana, and keeping the lights on in some of these rural hospitals that are closing unnecessarily – mostly in non-expansion states – the Beacon center is lying to themselves about the uselessness of percentages and pretending we don’t rely far more on the federal government to survive than we do.

 Their superpower appears to be creating an alternate universe for themselves in which Tennessee is thriving, and every county is Williamson County.
 We’d humbly suggest that they should take a drive into the rural parts of the state once in a while – and they will see that is very much not the case.

 We need to expand Medicaid.
 We’ve lost $7 billion and counting.

 But more importantly, people like Stephanie and her pals at the Beacon center need to take a long look in the mirror, realize that this isn’t a damn game and that people are actually being harmed by their policies… and go back and take a few math classes while they’re at it.